 To make passata, you take raw tomatoes and mash them.
-Then, you strain them to get rid of the skin and the seeds.
+Then, you strain them to remove the skin and the seeds.
 You’ll get a fresh-tasting puree that will give a tomato flavor to anything you add them to.

-It is important to note that tomatoes have an umami element, so you’ll get that, too, when using passata in your recipes.
+It is important to note that tomatoes have an umami element, so you’ll get that when using passata in your recipes.

 Passata is most commonly used as a base for pasta sauces.
-This ingredient is also great for pizzas, casseroles, goulash and stews.
+This ingredient is also great for pizzas, casseroles, goulash, and stews.
 It makes tomato soups taste better.
-Passata can also be added to the recipes of lasagna, minced meat dishes, and butter chicken.
+Passata can also be added to lasagna recipes, minced meat dishes, and butter chicken.